Getting TRICARE for Your Child

 TRICARE Prime Overseas & TRICARE Prime Remote Overseas

 - If any family member is already enrolled in TRICARE Prime Overseas or TRICARE Prime Remote Overseas, your child is considered enrolled for the first 120 days.

-- If the child is not registered in DEERS within those first sixty days, the coverage will revert to TRICARE Standard Overseas.
+- If the child is not registered in DEERS within those first 120 days, the coverage will revert to TRICARE Standard Overseas.

 TRICARE Reserve Select & TRICARE Retired Reserve

 - If using TRICARE Reserve Select or TRICARE Retired Reserve, your child is not automatically covered.

 - Claims won't be paid until you have added your child to your plan.

 If you haven't registered your child in DEERS within one year (365 days) of his or her birth or adoption, DEERS will show "loss of eligibility" on day 366, and your child will no longer be able to receive benefits until he or she is registered in DEERS.